-- Ensure all real property is appropriately protected and insured. - Review insurance on all other estate assets and revise as needed. - If there is a business, ensure someone is in place to manage the business. - Re-direct mail and cancel subscriptions. - Advise the deceased's financial and other advisors, brokers, bankers, and business associates of the death.
+- Manage the estate assets, including investments and income from investments. - Ensure all real property is appropriately protected and insured and obtain vacancy permit for vacant realty. - Review insurance on all other estate assets and revise as needed. - If there is a business, ensure someone is in place to manage the business. - Re-direct mail and cancel subscriptions. - Advise the deceased's financial and other advisors, brokers, bankers, and business associates of the death. - Notify Service Canada and other pension providers to discontinue benefits such as CPP, QPP and OAS, if applicable.